Skip to content

 This guide will show you how to integrate analytics for your app.
 You can choose between Google Analytics and Plausible.

 Plausible is an open-source, privacy-friendly alternative to Google Analytics.
-It’s also easier to use than Google if you use their hosted service, which is a paid feature.
-But, it is completely free if you want to self-host it, although this comes with some additional setup steps.
+You DO NOT have to use the cookie consent modal with Plausible, as it does not use cookies.
+It’s also easier to use than Google if you use their hosted service, but be aware it is a paid feature.
+It is completely free if you want to self-host it, although this comes with some additional setup steps.

 If you’re looking to add analytics to your blog, you can follow the Adding Analytics to your Blog section at the end of this guide.